Peptic Ulcer Disease

 Because the symptoms of peptic ulcer disease are often nonspecific, it is important that you see a gastroenterologist for diagnosis.

-Your doctor will begin the diagnosis with a comprehensive physical exam and will ask you about your symptoms and medical history.
+Diagnosis of peptic ulcer disease begins with a comprehensive physical exam.
+You will be asked about your symptoms and medical history.

 Other diagnostic tests your doctor may order include: